Here are the top Institutional holders of Party City Holdco Inc. (PRTY) shares

 Party City Holdco Inc. (PRTY): Who are the competitors?

-The company’s main competitors (and peers) include RH (RH) that is trading 277.93% up over the past 12 months.
-Boot Barn Holdings Inc. (BOOT) is 212.04% up on the 1-year trading charts.
+The company’s main competitors (and peers) include RH (RH) that is trading 543.69% up over the past 12 months and Sportsman’s Warehouse Holdings Inc. (SPWH) that is 239.41% higher over the same period.
+Boot Barn Holdings Inc. (BOOT) is 401.84% up on the 1-year trading charts.
 Short interest in the company’s stock has risen 5.95% from the last report on Jan 28, 2021 to stand at a total of 6.32 million short shares sold with a short interest ratio of 2.01.